Ayan-thecodeking/HacktoberFest_2022_Practice-/README.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

-Celebrate⭐ your contribution and share it with your friends and followers .
+Celebrate⭐ your contribution and share it with your friends and followers.

 You could join our discord team in case you need any help or have any questions.
 [Join discord team](https://discord.gg/XMuEPgCj6y).